-If you're getting a tax refund, you might already be spending the money in your mind.
-Although it's tempting to start splurging on luxury items or exotic vacations, you could benefit from pausing and asking yourself: What is the smartest way to use this money?
+If you're getting money back from the IRS this tax season, you may already have plans on how to spend that employment tax refund.
+Although it's tempting to start splurging on luxury items or exotic vacations, you could benefit from pausing and asking yourself: what is the smartest way to spend your tax refund?

-Prepay a bill.
-Tackling your kids' full school tuition amount or annual insurance premiums can put more cash into your pocket year-round.
-It always feels good to take a financial burden off of your plate, and in some cases, you might even earn a discount if you pay in full.
+Paying your kid’s school tuition amount or annual insurance premiums can put more cash into your pocket year-round.
+It always feels good to take a financial burden off of your plate, and in some cases, you might even qualify for a discount if you pay in full.

-Make a home or car repair you've been putting off.
-Maintenance is important for preventing a more costly breakdown in the future.
-So if your water heater is aging, or your roof needs replacing, consider spending your tax refund on those updates.
-Other preventative measures you can take when you have some extra cash on hand might be to replace worn appliances, take your vehicle in for a tune-up or new tires, and/or upgrade to smart home technology.
+Maintenance is important for preventing a costly breakdown in the future.
+So, if your water heater is aging, or your roof needs replacing, consider spending your tax refund on those updates.
+Other preventative measures you can take when you have some extra cash on hand might be to replace worn appliances, or taking your vehicle in for a tune-up or new tires.

-Invest in yourself.
-If you have an IRA, this could be the perfect opportunity to bump up or even max out your contributions for the year.
+It pays to invest in yourself.
+If you have a Roth IRA or a 401k retirement account, this could be the perfect opportunity to bump up or even max out your contributions for the year.
+According to tax experts, this is a great way to prepare for the future.
 The younger you are, the more years that compound interest has time to work its magic.

-Budget for fun.
-After choosing one or a combination of the practical options above, still try to set aside a small amount of your refund to do something nice for yourself and your family.
+After prioritizing your payout options above, do your best to set aside a small amount of your refund — and do something nice for yourself and your family.
 Whether it's concert tickets or a spa visit, there's nothing wrong with enjoying a no-guilt splurge once in a while.

-Now that you know some practical ways to use your tax refund, find out more about investing your money to really make the most of your hard-earned cash.
+Now that you know some practical ways to use your tax refund from Uncle Sam, find out some basics about investing your money to really make the most of your hard-earned cash.

 Planning for the future also means taking care of your life insurance needs.